Below is some useful information for new or existing renters with Barry Plant Dingley Village.

 Please ensure that you bring along your original (not scanned or photocopied) identification that accompanied your Tenancy Application Form to this appointment, as these original documents must be personally sited by our office prior to signing leases.

 Bond cheques must be made out to: Residential Tenancies Bond Authority (Bond monies are not held by us, but by the Bond Authority).

 You will be responsible for charges in respect of the re-connection and consumption of water, electricity, gas and telephone where the rented premises is separately metered for these services.
-Please contact your preferred suppliers to arrange connection for utilities such as Electricity, Gas, Telephone, Water usage, Pay TV, Tenants contents insurance.
+Please contact your preferred suppliers to arrange connection for utilities such as Electricity, Gas, Telephone, Water usage, Pay TV, and Renter's contents insurance.

-As a tenant your responsibility is to pay the whole amount of the rent that is due on a specific day each month.
+As a renter, your responsibility is to pay the whole amount of the rent that is due on a specific day each month.
 Please refer to your tenancy agreement for the details of the payment due and the relevant date.

-All Barry Plant offices have a zero tolerance policy on rental arrears.
+All Barry Plant offices have a zero-tolerance policy on rental arrears.
 You may be served with a notice to vacate if you fall into arrears and have failed to make contact with your property manager.

 1ST DAY - we will send you an SMS / email to remind you that you have missed your rent due date.

-3RD DAY - An email will be sent to all tenants, reminding you that you are in arrears.
+3RD DAY - An email will be sent to all renters, reminding you that you are in arrears.
 This is a formal notification that you have breached your tenancy agreement.
 Regardless of the circumstances, this letter will be issued on the 3rd day as we have a professional obligation to the owner.
 Please note that the owner will be advised of your late payment.

 5TH DAY - You will be reminded of the seriousness of your late payment and the obligations you have to pay your rent on time.
 The owner will be updated as to the situation.